zsteinkamp/m4l-AutomationStepper/README.md

 ## Contributing

 I'd love it if others extended this device.
 If you would like to contribute, simply fork this repo, make your changes, and open a pull request and I'll have a look.

+## More

+I have many other free and open-source devices available.
+Visit https://steinkamp.us/music-tools/ to see them all.